jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 > Schwabish, J. (2021).
 Better data visualizations: A guide for scholars, researchers, and wonks.
 Columbia University Press.<br/> > [https://www.amazon.com/gp/product/1592538061/](https://www.amazon.com/gp/product/1592538061/)<br/> > [https://policyviz.com/](https://policyviz.com/)

+**Andy Kirk** is very good:

+> Kirk, A. (2019).
+Data visualisation: A handbook for data driven design.
+Data Visualisation, 1-328.<br/> > [https://www.amazon.com/Data-Visualisation-Handbook-Driven-Design/dp/1526468921/](https://www.amazon.com/Data-Visualisation-Handbook-Driven-Design/dp/1526468921/)

-There was an assumption about using paper and screens yesterday, but _Data Physicalization_ is expressive and engaging and big news.
+There was an assumption about using paper and screens yesterday, but **Data Physicalization** is expressive and engaging and big news.
 There is a new and exciting book on this :

 > Huron, S., Nagel, T., Oehlberg, L., & Willett, W. (2021).
 Making with Data.<br/> > [http://makingwithdata.org/](http://makingwithdata.org/)<br/> > [https://www.amazon.com/Making-Data-Physical-Data-Driven-Visualization/dp/1032182229/](https://www.amazon.com/Making-Data-Physical-Data-Driven-Visualization/dp/1032182229/)

-### EVIDENCE
+### COMMUNICATING EVIDENCE

 Finally … (at last) …